vvirajp/Auth-API-Service/README.md

 # Auth API
-This is an auth API service that uses JWT for authentication
+This is an Auth API service in Go that uses JWT.

 ## Command to run locally
 1. Installing all the required packages.